-\ Submit signed plan of care, notes of care currently being provided (if applicable), physician orders, and documentation of the level of care needed, # of hours/day, and # of days/week.
+- \ Submit signed plan of care, notes of care currently being provided (if applicable), physician orders, documentation that the ordering physician has examined the member within 30 days preceding the initial request and biannually thereafter, and documentation of the level of care needed, # of hours/day, and # of days/week.
 Please indicate whether another child in the same home is receiving the same services.
 Failure to provide clinical information can result in a delay or denial of the request.
 For personal care services, also include all parent/guardian work/school schedules, and explanation from the parent/guardian's doctor of disability and/or limitations (if applicable)

-\\ Services and items that have a by report (BR) or prior authorization (PA) indicator on the Florida Medicaid Fee Schedule.
-Therapy service providers are required to adhere to requirements outlined in the Florida Medicaid - Therapy Services Coverage and Limitations Handbook.
+\\ Services and items that have a by-report (BR) or prior authorization (PA) indicator on the Florida Medicaid Fee Schedule. - \\ Services and Items that have a by-report (BR) or prior authorization (PA) indicator on the Florida Medicaid Fee Schedule. \\\ Therapy service providers are required to adhere to requirements outlined in the Florida Medicaid Service-Specific Therapy Coverage Policies.